 “So you always say,” he replied triumphantly.

 She rarely came calling now, had rarely done so since he had ascended to the Sacred Kingship.
 Perhaps she was jealous of the High Priestess?
-Perhaps he did not need her then?
+Perhaps he had not needed her then?

 But now he wondered if he was again in need.
 Not because the valley was buried under snow, and not really because he had been expelled from the Temple Compound (though that still riled), but because he was once more traversing a forest where whispers were beginning to permeate akin to the passages of the terrors of night he recalled from when as a youngster he had walked in the petrified forest.